 5. Bring the indoors out

-Before you run out and buy new accessories, first look around the inside of your home before running to the store for new accessories.
+My favorite small porch decorating tip is to shop the inside of your home before running to the store for new accessories.
 Unused vases, candle holders, pretty bowls, and shells from past vacations are all free ways to accessories your porch.

 6. Serve and store smartly

 I love this cheap, DIY storage and serving shelf because it looks like a lot of the pretty, gold bar carts that are all over Pinterest right now, but it’s actually a basic steel shelf from Home Depot painted gold!
 It holds all the necessities in a small footprint.

 7. Add vertical greenery